|Name:||Woodbury School of Business|

 Business Computer Proficiency Exam

 Most of the degrees offered in the Woodbury School of Business require the student to demonstrate business computer proficiency.
 Students pursuing most bachelor degrees must complete this proficiency requirement before they can be matriculated.
-This proficiency can be attained by completing the Business Computer Proficiency exam with a score of 80 percent or higher or completing DGM 2010 with a score of 80 percent or higher.
+This proficiency can be attained by completing the Business Computer Proficiency exam with a score of 80 percent or higher or complete the IM 2010 course with a score of 80 percent or higher.
 The prerequisite for IM 2010 is (IM 1010 recommended) or (Basic Computer Applications Challenge Exam with a minimum score of 80% recommended).
 Students can either complete the IM 1010 course with a score of 80 percent or higher or take the exam in the Aculis Testing Center located in CS 612.
 Students may also complete the Excel Educator course through MyEducator for the IM 2010 course.
 See your Woodbury School of Business advisor for additional details.

 See the individual departmental sections in the catalog that follow this Woodbury School of Business section for specific requirements on each degree offered by the individual departments.